-Shares subject to the underwriters' option to purchase additional We have granted the underwriters a 30-day option to purchase up to an additional shares of Class A common stock from us at the initial public offering price less the underwriting discount if the underwriters shares of Class A common stock in this offering. sell more than estimated offering expenses, will be approximately \$ million, assuming the shares are offered at (the midpoint of the price range set forth on the cover of this prospectus).
-We expect to use the net proceeds of this offering to redeem outstanding shares of our Series A preferred stock at the applicable redemption price equal to the original issue price of \$100 per share, plus accrued but unpaid dividends and for general corporate purposes.
-Following this offering, we expect to have shares of Series A
+We have granted the underwriters a 30-day option to purchase up to an additional shares of Class A common stock from us at the initial public offering price less the underwriting discount if the underwriters estimated offering expenses, will be approximately \$\) million, assuming the shares are offered at \$\) (the midpoint of the price range set forth on the cover of this prospectus).
+In connection with the consummation of the offering, we intend to convert shares of our Series A preferred stock into shares of our Class B common stock at a conversion rate assuming an initial public offering price of \$\ (the midpoint of the price range set forth on the cover of this prospectus).
+We expect to use the net proceeds of this offering to redeem additional outstanding shares of our Series A preferred stock at the applicable redemption price equal to the original issue price of \$100 per share, plus any accrued but unpaid dividends and for general corporate purposes.
+Following this offering, we expect to have shares of